freebasic/fbfrog/readme.txt

       macro body or directive etc.
     - pass in additional token ranges: unexpected token + what was expected, operator, operands
-- CPP reports missing #endifs ect. with wrong source context, because it deletes directives and then tkReport() does TK_EOF-1 which ends up pointing to something unrelated.
     - Show suggestions how to fix errors, e.g. if #define body couldn't be parsed, suggest using -removedefine to exclude the #define from the binding...
-- Require source location on tkInsert(): All tokens should have some source info
 - Comments given to a TK_ID that is a macro call and will be expanded should be given to first non-whitespace token from the expansion, for example:
         // foo